LatticeInnovations/agni-android/README.md

 # Build Pre-requisite
 This app requires Firebase credentials for crashlytics and analytics purpose.
 Please generate your own credentials and put it into **app** folder for a successful build.

+# Build Instructions
+If you met minimum requirements, clone the repository and open in Android Studio.
+It will automatically build project.

 <br/>

 ## `development-nonfhirsdk` branch